Writings

 Worship is the declaration of God’s holiness and glory and our surrender before Him.

-• The Framework We Forgot: When Disease Looks Healthy
+• Part 2: The Framework We Forgot: When Disease Looks Healthy

 The first article in this series ended with questions that matter more than we realize: What are human beings designed to be and do?
 What does flourishing actually look like?
 We can’t answer.
 Not because the questions are too complex, but because we’ve lost the framework that could orient us.
 Without that framework, we can’t…